polterguy/phosphorusfive-dox/chapter-19.md

 The first Active Event creation, will make it more easy for us to access the main root folder for Sephia Mail, by doing stuff such as for instance the following.

 ```
+/*
-// This will list all files in "/system42/apps/sephia-mail"
+ * This will list all files in your "/system42/apps/sephia-mail/" folder.
+ */
 list-files:@SEPHIA/
 ```